robinsones/dsp/resources/spark/1_spark_install.md

 * Install package by clicking on `*.dmg` file

 ####Confirm Java is installed by typing `java -version`
+**Note:** you may need to open a new terminal window to see if the install is present.
 ```bash
 reshama$ java -version
 java version "1.8.0_101"